Graphical Principal Component Analysis of Multivariate Functional Time Series

 Functional data analysis (FDA) techniques have been widely used to study features of randomly sampled curves \citep{ramsay1997functional,hsing2015theoretical}.
 As a useful tool for dimension reduction and feature extraction, functional principal component analysis (FPCA) plays a prominent role in the analysis of functional data \citep{james2000principal,yao2005functional,ramsay1997functional}.
 In recent years, with the rapid development of data collection methods, multivariate functional data that possess complex temporal correlation structures have become increasingly available.
 Examples of such data include age-specific mortality rates \citep{gao2017multivariate,GAO2019232}, daily traffic flows \citep{chiou2014multivariate}, and social media post counts \citep{zhunetwork}.
 To analyze these data, we need to account for both multivariate and temporal correlations.
 Challenges may arise for FPCA due to the need to simultaneously model such two-way dependencies.

-To characterize multivariate dependencies, we utilize the partial correlation graph \citep{epskamp2018tutorial} for a set of random elements, of which some pairs are connected if they are partially correlated.
-Graphical models provide a powerful framework to describe complex dependencies among random objects, which have been defined for both multivariate variables \citep{ friedman2001elements} and multivariate time series \citep{dahlhaus2000graphical,dahlhaus2003causality}, and is called the Gaussian graphical model under an additional Gaussian assumption.
+To characterize multivariate dependencies, we utilize the partial correlation graph \citep{epskamp2018tutorial} for a set of random elements, in which some pairs are connected if they are partially correlated.
+Graphical models provide a powerful framework to describe complex dependencies among random objects, which have been defined for both multivariate variables \citep{friedman2001elements} and multivariate time series \citep{dahlhaus2000graphical,dahlhaus2003causality}, and are called Gaussian graphical models under an additional Gaussian assumption.
 Recently, \citet{qiao2019functional,qiao2020doubly} extended graphical models to characterize multivariate functional observations.
 However, these models are only applicable to finite-dimensional functional data.
 It is not trivial to explore partial correlations among infinite-dimensional functions, as the resulting covariance operator is compact and thus not invertible \citep{hsing2015theoretical}.
-To solve this problem, \citet{zapata2019partial} introduced a separability condition to establish partial correlation graphs for infinite-dimensional curves.
+To solve this, \citet{zapata2019partial} introduced a separability condition to establish partial correlation graphs for infinite-dimensional curves.